rails/rails/guides/source/action_view_overview.md

 Rails uses the file extension to distinguish among multiple template systems.
-For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.
+For example, an HTML file using the ERB template system will have `.html.erb` as a file extension, and a JSON file using the Jbuilder template system will have the `.json.jbuilder` file extension.
 Other libraries may add other template types and file extensions as well.

 ### ERB